Azure/vm-scale-sets/preview/upgrade/readme.md

 You can try the rolling upgrade, which is in public preview, now.
 The automated OS image update preview is currently a limited preview - you won't be able to use this feature unless your Azure subscription is registered to use it.

-You can register for the automated OS upgrade feature using this command:
+You need to register for the automated OS upgrade feature using this command:

 ```
-Register-AzureRmProviderFeature -FeatureName AutoOSUpgradePreview -ProviderNamespace Microsoft.Compute
+Register-AzureRmProviderFeature -ProviderNamespace Microsoft.Compute -FeatureName AutoOSUpgradePreview
+# Wait 10 min till state transitions to 'Registered'
+Register-AzureRmResourceProvider -ProviderNamespace Microsoft.Compute

 ```

 Note: While in limited preview, automatic OS upgrades only support 3 OS skus (see below), and have no SLA or guarantees.
 We would love to get your feedback, but do not use for production workloads.